Introduction

 Understanding Household Items for Electrical Fires

-Many people wonder if common household items can effectively extinguish an electrical fire.
-While some items can be used in a pinch, it’s essential to know which ones are safe and which ones can exacerbate the situation.
+Many wonder if common household items can effectively extinguish an electrical fire.
+While some items may help in emergencies, it’s essential to know which ones are safe and which could exacerbate the situation.

 Using Baking Soda

-- Cut Off the Power Supply: Before using baking soda, ensure the power supply to the affected area is turned off.
-Locate the main electrical panel and switch off the main circuit breaker.
+- Cut Off the Power Supply: Ensure the power to the area is turned off by locating the main electrical panel and switching off the main circuit breaker.

 - Apply Baking Soda Generously: Sprinkle baking soda over the flames.
-Baking soda releases carbon dioxide when heated, which helps smother the fire by cutting off its oxygen supply.
+As it heats, it releases carbon dioxide, smothering the fire by cutting off its oxygen supply.

-- Monitor the Area: After the fire is out, keep an eye on the area to ensure it doesn’t reignite.
-If it does, apply more baking soda or call emergency services.
+- Monitor the Area: After extinguishing the fire, keep an eye on the area to ensure it doesn’t reignite.
+If it does, apply more baking soda or call for emergency services.

 Avoid Using Water and Flammable Materials

-It’s crucial to avoid using water or flammable materials such as blankets or towels to extinguish an electrical fire.
-Water conducts electricity and can cause electric shock, while flammable materials can catch fire and worsen the situation.
+It’s crucial to avoid using water or flammable materials like blankets or towels to extinguish an electrical fire.
+Water conducts electricity and can lead to electric shock, while flammable materials might ignite and worsen the situation.

 Using a Class C Fire Extinguisher

-While not a household item, having a Class C fire extinguisher is a critical safety measure.
-These extinguishers are designed for electrical fires and use non-conductive agents.
+While not a household item, having a Class C fire extinguisher is essential for safety.
+These extinguishers are specifically designed for electrical fires and utilize non-conductive agents.
 Here’s how to use one:

-- Assess the Fire: Ensure it is safe to approach the fire.
-If it is spreading rapidly or you feel unsafe, evacuate and call emergency services.
+- Assess the Fire: Ensure it’s safe to approach the fire.
+If it’s spreading rapidly or you feel unsafe, evacuate and call for help.

-- Cut Off the Power Supply: Turn off the main circuit breaker to reduce the risk of electric shock.
+- Cut Off the Power Supply: Switch off the main circuit breaker to reduce the risk of electric shock.

 - Use the PASS Technique:

-- P: Pull the pin to break the tamper seal.
+- P: Pull the pin to break the seal.

 - A: Aim the nozzle at the base of the fire.